SQLProvider

 } |> Seq.toArray

-Quotations are AST representations which the Linq-to-SQL translator can use.
+Quotations are AST representations that the Linq-to-SQL translator can use.

 Multiple items